sportsculture/sport-cli/docs/deployment.md

-# Gemini CLI Execution and Deployment
+# sprtscltr CLI Execution and Deployment

 This document describes how to run Gemini CLI and explains the deployment architecture that Gemini CLI uses.